Igarapé Institute

 June 26

-On the International Day against Drug Abuse, we launched this platform, updated annually, which has become indispensable for those working on the issue.
-The Monitor for Drug Policy in the Americas provides information and data on national drug legislation and policies across the continent, as well as a historical perspective in timeline format on changes in this field.
+On World Drug Day, we launched the Monitor for Drug Policy in the Americas.
+The platform provides information and data on national drug legislation and policies across the continent, as well as a historical perspective on the changes that have taken place.

 September